All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 254 (Manga), Episode 167 (Anime)

 The tyrannical "God" of Skypiea.
-After eating the extremely powerful Rumble-Rumble Fruit (Goro Goro no Mi), a Logia type fruit that allowed Eneru to become and create lightning, he began to believe that he was literally a god and usurped control of Skypiea from its rightful ruler.
+After eating the extremely powerful Rumble-Rumble Fruit (Goro Goro no Mi), a Logia-type fruit that granted Eneru the power to create, control, and become lightning, he began to believe that he was literally a god, and usurped control of Skypiea from its rightful ruler.

 - Afro Ass Kicker: As revealed in an SBS, under his cap there is a huge perm.